 - Deferred shares are usually issued to founders or promoters of the busieness

-- The holders are issued to the remainder of the dividends after all
+- The holders are issued to the remainder of the dividends after all other have been paid.

 2. Preferred Ordinary Shares